timOTdev/0019_es6_for_everyone/notes.md

 });
 ```

-### ForIn loop
+### `forIn` loop
 - Returns index for us
 ```js
 for (const index in cuts) {
     console.log(cuts[index]); // Chuck Brisket Shank Short Rib }
 ```
-- The problem is that if the prototype is altered
+- The problem is that if the prototype is altered, it will return that also
 - There are libraries (ie MooTools) and people that change array.prototype
 - Wes's Shuffle prototype for example:
 - So it shuffles an array for us